openware/open-finance/docs/10_trading-channels.md

 ## State format

-A state is a simple arrayEvery event is formatted in a JSON array like the following:
+A state is a simple array containing the following elements:

 ```
 [increment, balances, open_orders, outcomes]